 The Joint Law Society/Women Lawyers of WA Committee is a liaison group between Women Lawyers of Western Australia (Inc.) and the Law Society.
 Members include representatives from the Law Society’s Young Lawyers Committee, the Western Australian Bar Association’s Council and the Law Council of Australia’s Equalising Opportunities in the Law Committee, all of whom report on local and national issues pertaining to women in the law.

 The Male Champions of Change Pay Gap Report offers a number of useful tools for successfully uncovering and addressing aspects of the gender pay gap.

 The Law Society of Western Australia’s response to the Women Lawyers of Western Australia’s 20th Anniversary Review of the 1994 Chief Justice’s Gender Bias Taskforce Review.

-The Women’s Report Card provides a snapshot of the lives of women in Western Australia in 2015.
+The Women’s Report Card provides a snapshot of the lives of women in Western Australia.
 Containing nearly 90 indicators and more than 500 statistics, the report shows how far women have progressed in terms of leadership, economic independence, safety and justice, and health and wellbeing.